IDSF21/assignment-2-elena-hanni/README.md

 **Project Goal:**

-Chocolate is one of the most popular candies in the world.
+Description from the original dataset: Chocolate is one of the most popular candies in the world.
 Each year, residents of the United States collectively eat more than 2.8 billions pounds.
 However, not all chocolate bars are created equal!
 This dataset contains expert ratings of over 1,700 individual chocolate bars, along with information on their regional origin, percentage of cocoa, the variety of chocolate bean used and where the beans were grown.
 Link to Kaggle Dataset: https://www.kaggle.com/rtatman/chocolate-bar-ratings